[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 INTRODUCTION

-Compression Aids are constructed of foam and fabric that are available in a variety of styles that can be worn at night or during the day.
-They are available in a variety of styles some are padded custom-fitted garments with stitching to guide the flow of lymph.
-Other styles have features to soften fibrotic tissues.
+Compression Aids constructed of foam and fabric are available in a variety of styles.
+These can be worn at night or during the day.
+This type of compression aids are available in a variety of styles.

 • An outer sleeve can be worn over these garments to increase the pressure.

-• Compression aids should not be worn over with knit compression garments unless this has been approved by a therapist.
+• Compression aids should not be worn over knit compression garments unless this has been approved by a therapist.

 REIDSLEEVES